piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 #### Parameters usage

-Here is just a small snippet of how to use a defined parameter in every `<argument />` element.
+Here is just a small snippet of how to use a defined parameter in the `<argument />` element.

 ```xml
 <tags>